 Can I use the same VPN account across multiple devices?

 Yes, most VPN providers allow you to use a single account on multiple devices.
 You can log in to the browser extension on each browser and sync server preferences across devices via the provider’s app or account portal.
-Edge vpn apk mod: understanding risks, legality, and legitimate VPN alternatives for safe internet access
+Easiest vpn to use for beginners: a practical guide to quick setup, privacy, and streaming 2026

 Is a browser extension enough for my online privacy?